flutter/website/src/development/ui/advanced/shaders.md

 ## Authoring Shaders

 Shaders are authored as GLSL source files.
 Any version from 460 down to 100 is supported, though some available features are restricted.
 For the rest of the examples in this document `460 core` will be used.

 * UBOs and SSBOs are unsupported.
-* `sampler2D` is the only supported sampler type, and only the two argument version of `texture` (sampler and uv) is supported when targeting SkSL.
+* `sampler2D` is the only supported sampler type
+* Only the two argument version of `texture` (sampler and uv) is supported.
+* No varyings may be declared.
-* Only a position varying is available, and no additional varying may be declared.
+  * Note: A position varying is available for each shader
-* When targeting SkSL, all precision hints are ignored.
+* All precision hints are ignored when targeting Skia.
 * Unsigned integers and booleans are unsupported.

 #### Uniforms

 A fragment program is configured by defining uniform values in the shader source and then setting these values per fragment shader instance.

 Uniforms are set using [FragmentShader.setFloat] or [FragmentShader.setSampler], depending on the type of uniform.
 Float values includes floats and vec2, vec3, and vec4.
 Sampler values are only `sampler2D`.

 The correct index for each uniform is determined by the order of the uniforms as defined in the fragment program.
 For data types that are composed of multiple floats such as a vec4, more than one call to [FragmentShader.setFloat] is required.

 For example, given the following uniforms in a fragment program: